anuragsatpathy/anuragsatpathy.github.io/_pages/publications.md

 <section class="vish-pubs-header">
   <h1>Publications</h1>
-  <p>Peer-reviewed journal articles, conference papers, book chapters, and posters.
-Listed from newest to oldest by year.</p>
+  <p>Peer-reviewed journal articles, conference papers, book chapters, and posters, listed from newest to oldest by year.</p>
   <div class="vish-year-links"><a href="#year-2026">2026</a> · <a href="#year-2025">2025</a> · <a href="#year-2024">2024</a> · <a href="#year-2023">2023</a> · <a href="#year-2022">2022</a> · <a href="#year-2021">2021</a> · <a href="#year-2020">2020</a> · <a href="#year-2019">2019</a> · <a href="#year-2018">2018</a> · <a href="#year-2017">2017</a></div>
 </section>